The Chicago Manual of Style actually describes two separate citation formats, generally referred to as "Notes and Bibliography" and "Author/Date."

 Cite all sources that you quote, paraphrase or refer to when writing a paper.
 If not, you may be guilty of plagiarism (see more about what plagiarism is and how to avoid it).
 Sources should be cited in the text of your paper as well as at the end in a reference list.

-A full explanation on how to cite sources using Chicago style is available in the Chicago Manual of Style, 16th ed., available at the Library Reference Desk or online (see the top of this page).
+A full explanation on how to cite sources using Chicago style is available in the Chicago Manual of Style, 16th ed., available at the Library Service Desk or online (see the top of this page).

 In-depth assistance with writing, citing, and avoiding plagiarism is available at the SHSU Writing Center.